What is OBS?

 Backgrounds are automatically sized to fit into your studio.

-On FREE and Plus accounts the standard resolution is 640×480.
+The standard resolution is 640×480.
+This is for performance reasons but also to ensure compatibility with a wide variety of devices.
+Not all devices can do higher or wider resolutions and we have to use the lowest common denominator to make sure the frames stack correctly with similar “scale”.
 Anything larger will be sized to fit inside this resolution, with black bars on sides that are not within this aspect ratio.

 We recommend using a green screen, but you can also use any bright coloured wall.
 Blue and green work best, as red and other warm colours can conflict with skin tones.